Our Review Process

 A type of diabetes that is seen very commonly in about 7% of all pregnant women is gestational diabetes.
 As the name suggests, this type of diabetes is developed during the gestation period (pregnancy) in women who have no prior history of diabetes.
 The statistics related to this are quite high and many women that are often affected feel bogged down by the added stress and complications of diabetes to their pregnancy.
 Since it is pretty common, it is something that you can surely be cautious about.
 The reason why this can seem so intimidating to many women is due to the lack of awareness about this.
 Even the fact that something like this can occur is not something many women are aware of.
 Knowing and having an understanding of the symptoms, causes, and what signs to look out for would definitely put your mind at ease as you would learn how to control gestational diabetes naturally in case of any unexpected complications.
 Also know about diabetologist.

 The onset of gestational diabetes is similar to the regular T1D and T2D causes.
 The initial signs and symptoms are often noted in the latter half of the pregnancy.
 It occurs when your body cannot make enough insulin.
 The primary reason for the insufficient production of insulin would be that during pregnancy, the body is already overworked by producing several different hormones that result in several changes that your body might go through.
 One of the major changes would be a gain in weight.
 A higher weight eventually causes the cells in the body and the bloodstream to use insulin less efficiently.
 This causes insulin resistance and gestational diabetes.
 Research suggests that almost all women are predisposed with some insulin resistance when they are in the later trimesters.
 Some women, however, can also experience this condition even before they conceive.
 Since their pregnancies began with an increased insulin requirement in the body, the likelihood of gestational diabetes will increase.
+Also know about diabetes diet chart indian.

 Table of Contents